-Please note that the downloadable pdf calendar below is subject to change and will not be updated after the start of the school year.
+Please note that this one-page downloadable PDF calendar is subject to change and will not be updated after the start of the school year.
 Any changes to events will appear on the website calendar.
 Updates and reminders will also appear in the weekly email newsletters (EMES Notes and the EMS Blazin' Bulletin).

-The following online forms must be filled out prior to the beginning of the school year.
-All of these forms are optional.
+The following forms should be filled out prior to the beginning of the school year.
+Most of these forms are optional.
 Complete them based on your family's needs.
 Contact the front office with any questions.

 - EMS Technology Form (mandatory for all students)